Comingle/OSSex/README.md

 # Basics

-An object named `Device` is available when you load the library.
+An object named `Toy` is available when you load the library.
 You can interact with your toy through this object.

 ## Set up your toy